dimhoff/ESP32-CAM_Interval/README.md

 is replaced by a free sequence number.
 Pictures are stored to this directory.

 The picture filenames contain the date and time of taking the pictures.
-For the clock the be set correctly NTP can be used.
+For the clock the be set correctly GNSS receiver will be used.
+If GNSS is not available a NTP server can be used.
 For this Wi-Fi needs to be configured correctly and be available at boot time.
 If no NTP is available the clock will start at UNIX epoch, i.e. 01-01-1970 00:00:00.

 Configuration
 -------------